varnav/makejxl/README.md

 This tool will bulk encode image files in given directory to [JPEG-XL](https://gitlab.com/wg1/jpeg-xl).
 It will leave original files intact, creating .jxl file next to each original.

-JPEG-XL encoder is still under development.
+JPEG-XL encoder is still under development, but format is frozen since 2020-12-24 and files encoded today will be readable by later versions of decoders.

 ## Supported input file formats: